Run GPT‑OSS‑120B on Strix Halo (Ubuntu 25.04) — 40 tok/s, no containers

 imac@ai2:~$ dkms status amdgpu/6.14.14-2193512.24.04, 6.14.0-29-generic, x86_64: installed imac@ai2:~$ modinfo amdgpu | head -n 2 filename: /lib/modules/6.14.0-29-generic/updates/dkms/amdgpu.ko.zst version: 6.14.14 imac@ai2:~$ rocminfo | head -n 1 ROCk module version 6.14.14 is loaded imac@ai2:~$ apt show rocm-libs -a Package: rocm-libs Version: 7.0.0.70000-17~24.04 Priority: optional Section: devel Maintainer: ROCm Dev Support <rocm-dev.support@amd.com> Installed-Size: 13.3 kB Depends: hipblas (= 3.0.0.70000-17~24.04), hipblaslt (= 1.0.0.70000-17~24.04), hipfft (= 1.0.20.70000-17~24.04), hipsolver (= 3.0.0.70000-17~24.04), hipspars> Homepage: https://github.com/RadeonOpenCompute/ROCm Download-Size: 1,056 B APT-Sources: https://repo.radeon.com/rocm/apt/7.0_rc1 noble/main amd64 Packages Description: Radeon Open Compute (ROCm) Runtime software stack

 One notable issue currently with Lemonade’s llama.cpp+rocm stack arises when VRAM is set to 96GB in the BIOS.
-With this setting, when you try to load gpt-oss-120b, you will just wait, forever.
+With this setting, when you try to load gpt-oss-120b, or any large model, you will just wait, forever.
 This appears to be some kind of issue with the mmap enabled strategy in llama.cpp misbehaving, as noted in a lemonade issue here and here.
-The current low level llama-server works with –no-mmap passed directly so that option for Lemonade with 96GB VRAM pinned in the BIOS is expected.
-When testing this scenario, I stopped waiting for the model to load after 230 minutes in one session.
-There were no errors or crashes.
-However, llama-server was at 100% and kswap active at 50% without a swap file.
-The GPU was at 0% according rocm-smi.
+The llama-server and llama-bench under the hood of Lemonade work with –no-mmap passed directly to them, so for those trying to use Lemonade with 96GB VRAM pinned in the BIOS, there may be an option soon.

-You have two choices for gpt-oss-120b with Lemonade v8.1.8.
-You can either a) tune the VRAM BIOS settings down and allocate GTT as you like (27648000=105GB, 16777216=64GB) or b) set your VRAM BIOS to 64GB and not use GTT.
+You have two strategies for gpt-oss-120b or other large models with Lemonade v8.1.10.
+You can either a) tune the VRAM BIOS settings down and allocate GTT as you like (27648000=105GB) or b) set your VRAM BIOS to 64GB and not use GTT.
 It is unclear to this author what benefit there is leaving GTT allocated when VRAM is set in the BIOS.
-I set GTT to a low value of 512M, to simply avoid the default allocation of 16GB.
+For b) I set GTT to a low value of 512M, to simply avoid the default allocation of 16GB.

 One note from my experience: using GTT results in slightly lower gpt-oss-120b TPS (38-41) compared to VRAM (40-45).
 However I have not tested this in a structured manner, or extensively as Leonard Lin.
 YMMV.
-It looks like ROCWMMA is right around the corner, which should show up in a uv –package-upgrade shortly.
+It looks like ROCWMMA is right around the corner, which should show up in a uv –package-upgrade shortly along with using hipblaslt more effectively and enabling NPU capabilities in Linux.

 a) Low VRAM, High GTT